 SiteGround is less cheeky when it comes to this.
 For example, on the checkout page for StartUp package customers there are two add-ons: domain privacy and a SiteScanner, neither of which come pre-selected meaning it’s totally up to you if you want to add them to your plan.

 While overall SiteGround hasn’t got the best value score, it does do well for its WordPress plans, gaining a score of 3.6 out of 5 for value.
 That’s thanks to free expert migration, daily backups, and the joint highest score for security features.

 Its shared hosting value score on the other hand is only 2.4 out of 5, since plenty of builders offer more storage and bandwidth for shared plans.

 This upfront pricing is refreshing, however it has its downside.
 If you are a lower tier customer with SiteGround you will have less advantages than you would with a bigger provider such as Bluehost.

 Both SiteGround and Bluehost offer a 30-day money back guarantee which is a great way of offering peace of mind to new customers – if you don’t love them, leave them!
 Just remember that extra purchases and add-ons such as domain names are not included in the refund.

-Overall Bluehost is our winner, coming first place in our total rankings with a 95% score, giving it a whopping 4.7 stars.
-With its impressive WordPress recommendation, ease of use and great value for money, Bluehost is a reliable choice for beginners and pros alike.
+Overall Bluehost is our winner, coming first place with a whopping 4.8 out of 5 score because it’s perfect for sellers, bloggers, and WordPress users alike.
+With its impressive WordPress recommendation, ease of use, and great value for money, Bluehost is a reliable choice for beginners and pros alike.